top of page

 Over a period of time, this reduces cravings and gradually diminishes the pleasure associated with drinking, helping you take control of your drinking.

-Is Naltexone Right For You?
+Is Naltrexone Right For You?

-Naltrexone is not indicated or preferred in all cases.
-Our treatment model does not rely on pharmacotherapy alone.
-Medications, including naltrexone, may be incorporated as part of our broader, evidence-based framework.
+Naltrexone is not suitable or preferred in all cases.
+Our treatment model does not rely on medication alone.
+Clinical psychological therapy remains the foundation of our work, with medication incorporated where appropriate as part of a broader, evidence-based approach.

 20211225_072817_edited_edited_edited_edited_edited_edited_edited_edited_edited.jpg